-While the Courchevel Resort does have a considerable reputation as a playground for the rich and famous, it is also the perfect location for the average family holiday as well.
+While the Courchevel Ski Resort does have a considerable reputation as a playground for the rich and famous, it is also the perfect location for the average family ski holidays in the French Alps as well.

 Suggested by Norbert | France Bucket List

-Méribel is one of the ski resorts of the Trois Vallées, located at the center of the Tarentaise Valley between the ski resorts of Courchevel and Val Thorens.
+Méribel is one of the French Alps ski resorts in the Trois Vallées, located at the center of the Tarentaise Valley between the ski resorts of Courchevel and Val Thorens.

 The ski area around Méribel has a wide network of green pistes perfect for beginners.
 Good connections via lift to both Courchevel and Val Thorens mean there is also a wide spectrum of slopes for intermediate and advanced skiers to explore.

 The highest skiing in Méribel begins on Mont Vallon, at 2,952 meters.
-With a 1,000-meter descent, it is great for thrill-seekers and it comes with awesome Alpine views.
+With a 1,000-meter descent, it is great for thrill-seekers, and it comes with fabulous Alpine views.

 Suggested by Pauline | BeeLoved City

-L’Alpe d’Huez is one of the most popular ski resorts in the French Alps.
+L’Alpe d’Huez is one of the most popular French Alps skiing resorts.
 It’s located in Isere and the nearest main city is Grenoble (60km).
 To get there, you will need to drive up a bendy and steep road.
 If you don’t have a car, you can also opt for one of the shuttles from the airport.